 Lower Back Pain

 Lower back pain is the most commonly cited reason for missing work and affects about 80% of men and women in the United States.
 Otoño Silva, MD, a physician specialist at Interventional Orthopedics of Washington in Bellevue, Washington, believes in resolving the factors that cause your lower back pain instead of only masking its symptoms.
-If you’re ready to heal your pain, contact Interventional Orthopedics of Washington by phone or use the online tool.
+If you’re ready to heal your pain, contact Interventional Orthopedics of Washington by phone or book online using the “Book Appointment” button.

 Lower Back Pain Q & A